wombatepiclandingstudio/wombatepiclandingstudio.github.io/docs/la-meva-salut-plus/bugs.md

 - "Other professionals" is never populated.
 - Occitan aranés translations are missing.
 - A bunch of errors appear in dev tools due to url being blocked by CORS policy (related to imports from lamevasalut.gencat.cat)
+- Footer is not translated.
+- Footer links are not set by language.